lanhoang82/Data-Portfolio/README.md

-# Welcome to Lan Hoang's data portfolio!
+# Welcome to my data portfolio!

 This repository is a portfolio of personal data-related projects I have completeted in the following areas:
 - Data analysis - using SQL and Python
 - Data visualization - using Tableau

+This portfolio is still a work in progress, so more projects will be coming soon as I expand/deepen my skillset :)

 ## I. Data analysis - using SQL